quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 Debugs one or more applications on a device and receives code changes instantly.
 This command starts a web server for Monaca Debugger to connect to.
 It also starts broadcasting messages to tell debuggers in the local network to connect to it.
 When a debugger is connected, it will send file system changes to the debugger.

+.. note:: For ReactJS and Angular2 projects, ``monaca debug`` command will transpile the project before serving the files to Monaca Debugger.
+Additionally, if the debug is still running and you make a change, the transpile process should be triggered and the debugger will be served with the new files.

 :dfn:`$ monaca debug [option]`

 Options: